precocity/gcp-retail-workshop-2018/ingestion/README.md

 ```
 cd ~/gcp-retail-workshop-2018

+## builds the data publisher utility
 sh scripts/01_buildApps.sh

+## copies the sales events data to local
 sh ingestion/scripts/01_prepPublisher.sh

+## starts publishing sales events to the topic
 sh ingestion/scripts/02_runPublisher.sh [project-name] [pubsub-topic-name]
 ```

+>Leave the utility running in the Cloud Shell and proceed to the next step.
+This utility will be running until you terminate it.

 **Step 7:** Navigate to the job pages to see the Dataflow jobs consume the realtime streaming sales events, process them and land them into their target destinations (BigQuery, GCS).